Shockwave Treatment Therapists

 Ultrasound shockwaves sent to areas in your body that are causing you debilitating pain may intensify your discomfort temporarily, but in the end, they may be a lifesaver.

-Because of the intense targeting abilities of the shockwave treatments, your trained and experienced physical therapist can identify the exact location to aim the shockwaves.
+Because of the intense targeting abilities of the shockwave treatments, your pain relief specialists can identify the exact location to aim the shockwaves.

 You may undergo the therapy in a series of low-energy shocks or in one session designed to target intense pain with a high voltage shock that could end your pain in just one sitting.

-Using pressurized or electromagnetic pulses, your NYC physical therapist can target areas that are causing pain to trigger a healing response in your body.
+Using pressurized or electromagnetic pulses, your top physiotherapist in Brooklyn can target areas that are causing pain to trigger a healing response in your body.

 Extracorporeal shockwave treatment uses pressurized air to induce micro-trauma targeted to a specific location.
 This triggers immune system responses and stimulates healing and repair.
 You may think of it as pushing on a tender spot on your leg — every time you rub that spot, your body sends healing, immune-boosting cells to the area in response to the stimulus.